OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GNS3-Projects.md

 1. Start the GNS3 application with gecko icon in the right hand navigation.

 2. Use the "New Blank Project" button from the GNS3 toolbar.
 The interface that appears has two tabs.
-The first allow the user to create a new blank project and the second provides a list of projects from this computer "Project Library".
+The first allows creating a new blank project and the second provides a list of projects from this computer "Project Library".
 Choose the project library and open the project "98 - Intro Lab".

 3. If necessary, review [ECT Tech Nugget N1.1 GNS3](https://www.youtube.com/watch?v=w5qsM3LhpQI)